Thesis and Dissertation Resources

 - Be sure to determine which style manual is appropriate for your discipline.
 Formatting is often easier when applied at the beginning of the writing process rather than at the end, especially when concerning citations.

 - Review and discuss how copyrighting may impact your research and writing, including decisions about publishing your own work.
 The University Libraries' Scholarly Communications Office is a campus resource on scholarly publishing practices.

 - Take advantage of campus resources such as workshops, University Libraries, and the Writing Center.

 - As you approach your defense, set up your student account in the ProQuest ETD Administrator.
 Review the site for useful information about the online submission process.

 - After your defense has occurred and all final edits are approved by your committee, plan to submit your thesis or dissertation.
 Follow the checklist and submission instructions in the Thesis and Dissertation Guide to prepare your document.

 - In addition to uploading a PDF of your thesis or dissertation, be prepared to provide added information (e.g., abstract, keywords, and subject headings) about your work for indexing and identification purposes.
 This information will help make your work more discoverable online.

 - After you have submitted your thesis or dissertation, check your email regularly for updates.
 Make any required revisions promptly.

 - You will receive a final email notifying you that your ETD has been accepted.
+Once your document has been approved, you cannot make any further changes.
 ProQuest will make the title and abstract of your thesis or dissertation available online shortly after graduation.
 The University Libraries will make your thesis or dissertation available within one semester.